EliteOutlaws/LegGL/README.md

 # LegGLb206 Recovered version
 An old engine based in OpenGL with Audio, Terrain, and other capabilities

-note: Many features have been broken, modified, and files were recovered from a failed harddrive at least once, which is why it was so loosely maintained and has files all over
+note: only for demonstration purposes.
+Many features were modified and/or broken due to files being recovered from a failed harddrive at least once, and random tweaks through the years.